Too Much Info About Your Ex on Facebook

 Except these are people who you have no other connection to besides a person you went out with once.
 There is no reason to friend them now.

 Think about it this way: If this were real life, would you start popping up at the grocery store to try to run into your date’s mom, or ask how his cousin’s job search is going?
 If the answer is no (and the answer should be no), then don’t do it on Facebook.
 Especially after one date.
+They'll tell your date about your strange friend request.
+And that's when you get unfriended by your date.

 Following everything your date does on Facebook